Illustration photo: Reuters.

 The White House again stressed its commitment to protecting Israel's security against "all Iranian-backed threats, including Hezbollah" and said it was seeking a diplomatic solution.

-The Israeli military said it had not issued new civil defense directives, a sign that Israel had no plans to carry out further attacks.
+The Israeli military said it had not issued new civil defense directives, a sign that Israel had no plans for further attacks.
 Israeli media quoted an official as saying Israel did not want a large-scale war.

 Israeli media have reported that depending on how Hezbollah reacts, the Israeli military could consider the Beirut airstrike as the final development in its response to the attack on the Golan.